natashaswan/My-Resume/README.md

 ## More Skills

+- Ability to work as a team member as well as individually.

+- Excellent commmunication and inter-personal skills, well-organized and goal-oriented.

 - I can bring my open-mindedness, flexibility, high-level problem solving skills, and my ability to learn new tools quickly.

-On a personal note, I am easy to get along with, endlessly cheerful, and energetic and hard working far beyond the common average.
+- On a personal note, I am easy to get along with, endlessly cheerful and energetic, and also hard working far beyond the common average.

-- I am fluent in Russian.
+- I am bilingual: English and Russian.

 ## Skills and projects I am currently working on: